paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * We discussed this limitation in Section *8 Summary and Outlook* by suggesting 3D projections of hypercubes spanned by more than 3 dynamic regression variables.
+  * We discussed this limitation in Section *8 Summary and Outlook* by suggesting 3D projections of a high dimensional space spanned by more than 3 dynamic regression variables.
 Note that by including static features using the formula input, more than three features can already be considered.
 The whole idea of the difference cube relies on this concept.
   * The epidemiological statistics domain expert argued that their regression models rarely contain more than 3 features.
   * Additionally it is possible that the target is fixed, which leaves all three variables for independent features.